vafanassieff/crypto-docker/lnd/README.md

 ```

-You can map your own `lnd.conf` file from your host system if you want to customize your lightning daemon, like adding `txindex=1` or using texter etc ...
+You can map your own `lnd.conf` file from your host system if you want to customize your lightning daemon.

 Beware, if you use any env var it will overide your settings in your `lnd.conf` file.